 My father’s tenants are in arrears and the units are now in a state of extreme untidiness and destruction due to wilful damage.
 The units were leased out in good order.
 How can we collect the rent in arrears from all four tenants and/or evict?

 Based on the issues you have described, the notices you would require are the N4- Notice to End a Tenancy Early for Non-payment of Rent, and the N5- Notice to Terminate a Tenancy Early for the other issues.
-These forms can be obtained from the Landlord and Tenant Board’s website at http://www.sjto.gov.on.ca/ltb/.
+These forms can be obtained from the Landlord and Tenant Board’s website at https://tribunalsontario.ca/ltb/forms/.
 After serving these notices and waiting the required time period which varies depending on the notices served, an application has to be made to the Board to attend a hearing and obtain an Order for eviction.
 If you intend on doing this process on your own it may be best to call us and get further clarification on the procedures.
 If you plan on getting someone to represent you further, we suggest contacting the Law Society Referral Service to get a referral to a lawyer or paralegal that deals with landlord and tenant matters.
-They can be reached at https://lsrs.lsuc.on.ca/lsrs/, by phone at (416) 947-3330, or toll-free at 1-800-268-8326.
+They can be reached at http://www.findlegalhelp.ca.
 There are no other legal aid services available to landlords except our clinic, but we can only provide summary advice, we do not provide representation.

 Is there any way to find out if a potential tenant has been previously evicted from a prior rental property?

 There isn’t really a complete database of bad tenants that is easily accessible to landlords.
-However, there are certain organizations that landlords can join to obtain a credit check and a tenancy check on potential tenants.
-The following are agencies that provide this type of service.
-Rent Check at www.rentcheckcorp.com; www.tenantverification.ca; or www.tenchek.com.
+However, in order to obtain information on about their credit history, you can engage the services of a credit check agency.
+The following are examples of agencies that provide credit check services for landlords:

 Is there a way that I am able to access my tenants previous Landlord and Tenant Actions/Applications?
 If so, what do I need to do in order to obtain them?

-With regards to your question, I’ve included the link below which is found on the Board’s website and provides information on this issue, http://www.sjto.gov.on.ca/ltb/decisions/.
+With regards to your question, I’ve included the link below which is found on the Board’s website and provides information on this issue,https://tribunalsontario.ca/ltb/decisions/ .

 Unfortunately we cannot provide you with any information on this issue as we only deal with residential landlord and tenant relations.
 We suggest contacting your local municipality about this matter.